system-pclub/GFuzz/README.md

 Items (2), (3), (4) and (5) are released using a Google Sheet file "asplos-710-artifact"
 (https://docs.google.com/spreadsheets/d/1tLcgsfYlll0g20KMYgDKkAtwZtk426dMSUZ6SvXk04s/edit#gid=0).
+Particularly, (2), (3) and (4) are related to Table 2 in the paper, and (5) is to provide more information for Table 3 in the paper.
 All columns and tabs discussed later are in the Google Sheet file, unless otherwise specified.

+Item (6) is to reproduce Figure 5 in the paper.

 ## 2. Tab Table-2-Benchmark